-Project Aim: Assess the utility of a novel machine learning algorithm in helping to plan electrode trajectories in children undergoing stereoelectroencephalography (SEEG)
+Project Aim: Assess the utility of a novel machine learning algorithm in helping to plan electrode trajectories in children undergoing stereoelectroencephalography (SEEG).

-Investigators: Sophie Adler, Konrad Wagstyl, Aswin Chari, Zubair Tahir, Martin Tisdall
+Investigators: Aswin Chari, Sophie Adler-Wagstyl, Konrad Wagstyl, Zubair Tahir, Martin Tisdall

-Summary: This clinical trial is a pilot study aimed at assessing the utility of a locally developed machine-learning lesion detection algorithm in planning SEEG electrode trajectories.
-It is a rare prospective study of novel artificial intelligence technology and aims to recruit 20 patients over the next 2 years.
+Summary: This clinical trial is a pilot study aimed at assessing the utility of a locally developed machine learning lesion detection algorithm in planning SEEG electrode trajectories.
+It is a rare prospective study of novel artificial intelligence technology and has recruited 20 patients.

-Prior to setting up the trial, we assessed whether the algorithm may have been useful in previous SEEG cases and found that many of the lesions identified corresponded to where the seizures arose from.
+Prior to setting up the trial, we assessed Goal 3 whether the algorithm may have been useful in previous SEEG cases and found that many of the lesions identified corresponded to where the seizures arose from.
 Interestingly, in 3/34 cases, a seizure onset zone was not found on SEEG and the algorithm identified lesions that were not being targeted.

 What this means: We hope to show how useful a novel artificial intelligence software (that we developed here at ICH) is at improving the detection of abnormalities associated with epilepsy.
 We are starting with a first stage 'pilot' study to get a better idea of how we can use it and ensure it is safe before deciding on whether or not we should conduct a larger study.
-At the time of writing, we have already recruited 4 patients to the study!